Adjunct Senior Fellow, Center for a New American Security (CNAS)

 Member Since: 2014

-In her first career, Ms. Kim served as the Foreign Ministry Correspondent and Unification Ministry Correspondent for South Korea’s Arirang TV News covering the Six Party Talks, North Korea, South Korean politics and foreign policy, inter-Korean relations, Northeast Asian relations, U.S. foreign and nuclear policy, and the UN.
+Dr. Kim was previously Senior Advisor for Northeast Asia and Nuclear Policy at the International Crisis Group; an Associate in the Nuclear Policy and Asia programs at the Carnegie Endowment for International Peace; and a Senior Fellow and Deputy Director of Non-Proliferation at the Center for Arms Control and Non-Proliferation in Washington, DC.
+In her first career, Dr. Kim was the Foreign Ministry Correspondent and Unification Ministry Correspondent for South Korea’s Arirang TV News as part of the exclusive South Korean press corps covering the Six Party Talks, North Korea, South Korean politics and foreign policy, inter-Korean relations, Northeast Asian relations, U.S. foreign policy, and the United Nations.

-Ms. Kim holds an M.S. in Foreign Service from the Georgetown University School of Foreign Service and a B.A. in English/Literature from Syracuse University.
-She is perfectly bilingual.
+Dr. Kim holds a Ph.D. in International Relations from Korea University; an M.S. in Foreign Service from the Georgetown University School of Foreign Service; and a B.A. in English/Literature from Syracuse University.
+She has native proficiency in Korean and English.